cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

 ### Critical

 + In cloud-edge orchestration scenarios, edge node is vulnerable to security attacks.
 OpenYurt's design allows each node to use separate certificates and limited permissions, reducing the attack area.
-+ Yurt Manager [enforces the seperation of RBAC](https://github.com/openyurtio/openyurt/blob/5cc4f7b0819bf5be2a4d235542d5b37fffd1b20c/docs/proposals/20240517-separate-yurtmanager-clients.md) for different controllers and webhooks.
-Following the principle of least authority, one controller or webhook in Yurt Manager will not be granted permissions it will not use.
++ YurtManager [enforces the seperation of RBAC](https://github.com/openyurtio/openyurt/blob/5cc4f7b0819bf5be2a4d235542d5b37fffd1b20c/docs/proposals/20240517-separate-yurtmanager-clients.md) for different controllers and webhooks.
+Following the principle of least authority, one controller or webhook in YurtManager will not be granted permissions it will not use.
 + Raven uses TLS and VPN protocols to secure network connections across domains.
-All cloud-edge and edge-edge container network communications are encrpted through two-way tls certificates and VPN.
+All cloud-edge and edge-edge container network communications are encrypted through two-way TLS certificates and VPN.
 + Security scanning of code and image artifacts is integrated into the CI process to ensure that they are free of known vulnerabilities.

 ### Security Relevant